jsharma19/gettingstarted_hotsession/README.md

 # Getting started with Dynatrace
-This repository contains the exercises for the Digital Experience Management Hands-on Training (HOT) session.
+This repository contains the exercises for the "Getting Started" Hands-on Training (HOT) session.

 Environment that we will use